McGrapefruit/pink-quanta/content/SPACE/Obsidian/Obsidian.md

 [Obsidian](https://obsidian.md/) became my weapon of choice against the chaos in my life.
-In this blog I wanna share my experience using Obsidian for every aspect of my life in the past 3 years.
+In this blog I want to share my experience using Obsidian for every aspect of my life in the past 3 years.

 ### What is Obsidian